ailiop/idvf/CONTRIBUTING.md

     take precedence over efficiency and performance.
 The code should be self-documented if possible (avoid referring to descriptions in existing issues or pull requests).
--   Function documentation should be comprehensive and follow the format of existing functions (e.g., `+dvf/inversion.m`).
+-   Function interface documentation should be comprehensive and follow the format of existing functions (e.g., `+dvf/inversion.m`).
 -   Function and variable names are in `camelCase`; script names are in `snake_case`.
-Generally, matrix/array names start with an uppercase letter, while scalar/vector/function names start with a lowercase letter.
+Typically, matrix/array names start with an uppercase letter, while scalar/vector/function names start with a lowercase letter.
 -   All code blocks should be briefly documented.